Landscape architecture students at K-State . . .

 Work with award-winning faculty

-Faculty research research, scholarship and creative activity opens doors for students to work on cutting-edge projects.
-Opportunities to apply in-class knowledge to real world situations, brings landscape architecture to life.
+Faculty research, scholarship and creative activity opens doors for students to work on cutting-edge projects.
+Opportunities to apply in class knowledge to real world situations, brings landscape architecture to life.
 Our faculty focus on environmental stewardship, critical inquiry and creative thinking, and community design and engagement.

 Are part of a nationally recognized program

-The landscape architecture program at K-State is ranked one of the top Master of Landscape Architecture programs in the nation by DesignIntelligence and has been consistently ranked in the top 10 since the rankings were initiated..
+The landscape architecture program at K-State is ranked by DesignIntelligence as the #4 Master of Landscape Architecture program among all universities and the #1 program among public universities by and has been consistently ranked in the top 10 since the rankings were initiated.